 - 9.31 Measures for biodiversity net gain can include but are not limited to, green walls/roofs and Sustainable Drainage Systems (SuDS), providing woodland, ponds, wildflower areas, nesting and roosting features.
 They could form part of a broader package of measures designed to improve or mitigate the wider impacts of development or help to deliver overall environmental gains.
 Almost any development can achieve some level of biodiversity net gain.
-Any measures used to achieve net gain should be accompanied by a costed management and maintenance plan to ensure gains remain in place. - 9.32 The Council expects Biodiversity Net Gain provision for applications for development of one or more at least every net new dwelling or commercial building (including redevelopment) to be able to provide some net gains.
+Any measures used to achieve net gain should be accompanied by a costed management and maintenance plan to ensure gains remain in place. - 9.32 The Council expects at least every net new dwelling or commercial building (including redevelopment) to be able to provide some net gains.
 This includes those on brownfield sites subject to the exemption tests which is set out below.
-This is in recognition that Biodiversity Net Gain can also be provided offsite where it is demonstrated that it cannot be adequately accommodated onsite.
-Smaller wildlife features such as bat boxes and swift bricks could be included as part of a wider biodiversity enhancement and mitigation plan, separate to biodiversity net gain commitments. relatively small features such as incorporating wildflower meadows, 'swift bricks' and bat boxes in developments and providing safe routes for hedgehogs between different areas of habitat can often achieve important benefits for wildlife.
+This is in recognition that relatively small features such as incorporating wildflower meadows, 'swift bricks' and bat boxes in developments and providing safe routes for hedgehogs between different areas of habitat can often achieve important benefits for wildlife.